 - Around 30% of an air conditioning unit’s energy consumption is from air loss via ducts – make sure you have insulated and sealed all ducts

 - Make sure your unit is regularly maintained – annual maintenance helps improve the efficiency of your air conditioning as well as prolong the life of your unit

-Is it better to turn the air conditioning off at night?
+Is it better to turn the central air conditioning off at night?

 If the thought of your electricity meter continuing to tick over even when you are asleep drives you a little crazy, you may be considering turning off the AC at night when the temperature drops naturally anyway, but is it cheaper to do this or let it run on auto all day and night?